dotnet/dotNext/README.md

 * Added `DotNext.Numerics.BitVector` that allows to convert **bool** vectors into integral types
 * Added ability to write interpolated strings to `IBufferWriter<char>` without temporary allocations
 * Added ability to write interpolated strings to `BufferWriterSlim<char>`.
 This makes `BufferWriterSlim<char>` type as allocation-free alternative to [StringBuilder](https://docs.microsoft.com/en-us/dotnet/api/system.text.stringbuilder)
+* Introduced a concept of binary-formattable types.
+See `DotNext.Buffers.IBinaryFormattable<TSelf>` interface for more information

 <a href="https://www.nuget.org/packages/dotnext.metaprogramming/3.3.0">DotNext.Metaprogramming 3.3.0</a>
 * Added `CodeGenerator.Statement` static method to simplify migration from pure Expression Trees